+A common character in movies, TV shows, and music, the psychopathic gangster is often depicted as an antihero.
 The appeal of the antihero is reflected in the popularity of the video game Grand Theft Auto.
 Unlike most traditional shooting games in which the protagonist kills evil aliens, zombies, monsters, or violent criminals, Grand Theft Auto makes a violent criminal the hero of the game, allowing players to engage in murder and mayhem from the bad guy’s perspective.

 - Hare, R.D.
 (1999).
 Without Conscience: The Disturbing World of the Psychopaths Among Us.
 The Guilford Press.

 - Richtel, M. (22 July 2005).
 “Some Retailers May Keep Video Game off Shelves.”
 (22 July 2005).
 New York Times online.